-Same sex civil unions and same-sex marriages (SSM)
+Same-sex civil unions and same-sex marriages (SSM)

 in Colorado from 2012 until now

 In 2006, the state Constitution was amended to ban same-sex marriages and common law marriages between loving, committed same-sex couples.
 Colorado law had already banned such recognition.
 The purpose of the constitutional amendment was to make it more difficult for the Legislature to legalize SSM in the future; it would first have had to repeal the amendment, or have the amendment declared unconstitutional by federal court.
 The amendment also made it impossible for the state courts to legalize SSM.
-By writing discrimination against lesbians, gays, bisexuals, transgender persons and transsexuals into the Constitution, the courts would have no power to modify it.
+By writing discrimination against lesbians, gays, bisexuals, transgender persons and transsexuals into the Constitution, state courts would have no power to modify it.

 Prior to 2009, loving committed same-sex couples had few protections for themselves and their children.
 They were regarded as "legal strangers" to each other -- as mere roommates.